The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 Published: 31 Jul 2025

 But here’s the catch: your skincare routine needs a few tweaks.
-What works in summer might be too harsh or not enough for colder months.
+What works in summer might be too harsh or insufficient for colder months.
 In this guide, we’ll walk through a simple, step-by-step fall and winter skincare routine that helps fade dark spots gently using retinoids and vitamin C without leaving your skin dry, red, or irritated.

 Let’s break it all down step-by-step in a way that’s super easy to follow.